-Microsoft have announced their own Windows 8 powered Surface Tablets and have now positioned themselves nicely to become big competitors in the tablet market once Windows 8 is released, probably sometime around mid-October.
+Microsoft has announced their own Windows 8 powered Surface Tablets and has now positioned themselves nicely to become big competitors in the tablet market once Windows 8 is released, probably sometime around mid-October.
 Microsoft announced two different tablets, the Surface which runs Windows 8 Pro and a Surface that run Windows RT.
-While at first you may not notice any differences between these two tablets, open closer inspection you will find that quite a few things are different.
+While at first, you may not notice any differences between these two tablets, open closer inspection you will find that quite a few things are different.

 The Operating System

 We’ve already written quite an extensive post that explains the differences between Windows 8 and Windows RT operating systems.
-However we’ll briefly cover the key differences.
-Microsoft designed Windows RT which appears almost identical to Windows 8 as an operating system which is primarily for use on tablet devices which use cheaper, less power hungry ARM processors.
-Windows 8 itself is the operating system that will be installed on pretty much all Laptops, Ultrabooks and PCs as well as higher spec tablets which use x86 processors.
+However, we’ll briefly cover the key differences.
+Microsoft designed Windows RT which appears almost identical to Windows 8 as an operating system which is primarily for use on tablet devices that use cheaper, less power-hungry ARM processors.
+Windows 8 itself is the operating system that will be installed on pretty much all Laptops, Ultrabooks, and PCs as well as higher spec tablets which use x86 processors.

 If you were to just quickly glance at these tablets, you probably wouldn’t notice much of a difference in them, but when you’re holding the tablets and using them I’m sure the difference might be more apparent, but regardless these are both pretty thin tablets.

-Both these tablets are pretty well equipped and shouldn’t have any problems running Windows 8 and a wide variety of programs, but there is a few differences.
-First off, the Windows 8 Pro Surface will be a more powerful tablet since it’s packing a next generation Core i5 processor.
+Both these tablets are pretty well equipped and shouldn’t have any problems running Windows 8 and a wide variety of programs, but there are a few differences.
+First off, the Windows 8 Pro Surface will be a more powerful tablet since it’s packing a next-generation Core i5 processor.
 We don’t know details of the exact model as of yet, but it will be more powerful than the NVIDIA Tegra processor in the Windows RT Surface.
-Both devices feature 10.6 inch displays, however the Windows RT Surface is a Cleartype HD display, where as the Windows 8 Pro Surface will have a slightly higher resolution Cleartype Full HD display.
+Both devices feature 10.6-inch displays, however, the Windows RT Surface is a ClearType HD display, whereas the Windows 8 Pro Surface will have a slightly higher resolution ClearType Full HD display.

-The battery in the Windows RT Surface will be packing 31.5 Wh where as the Windows 8 Pro Surface’s battery is larger at 42Wh.
+The battery in the Windows RT Surface will be packing 31.5 Wh-where as the Windows 8 Pro Surface’s battery is larger at 42Wh.
 Both devices will have a variety of ports.
 The Windows RT Surface will have MicroSD, USB 2.0 and Micro HD Video ports.
 The Windows 8 Pro Surface will support MicroSDXC, USB 3.0 and a Mini Display Port.
-Both tablets will come with a front and rear facing camera.
+Both tablets will come with a front and rear-facing a camera.